Darndale: Location and access

 Located to the northeast of Dublin city, Darndale is bordered to the east by the Malahide Road (the R107), to the north by the R139 (previously the N32), continuing the line of the M50 orbital motorway, to the west by Priorswood, and to the south by the Riverside housing estate in Coolock.
-It comprises the housing estates of Buttercup Park, Marigold Court, Primrose Grove, Snowdrop Walk and Tulip Court.
+It comprises the Buttercup and Marigold groups of roads, Primrose Grove, Snowdrop Walk and Tulip Court.

-Darndale is accessible by a roundabout exit from the Malahide Road and the old Clonshaugh Road from the R139, and also via Greencastle Road.
+Darndale is accessible by a roundabout exit from Malahide Road and the old Clonshaugh Road from the R139, and also via Greencastle Road.
 It is within 3 km of Dublin Airport.

 It is served by Dublin Bus, routes 27, 27X, 27c.

 Today

-Darndale has a planned village centre which contains a newsagents/off licence, pharmacy and take-away restaurant.
-Within the village centre is Darndale Belcamp Integrated Childcare Services (known locally as the Jigsaw Centre); one of largest community childcare centres in Ireland and a HSE Primary Care Unit which provides a doctors surgery, baby nurse and community welfare supports to the local community.
+Darndale has a planned village centre that contains a newsagent's shop and off-licence, pharmacy and takeaway restaurant.
+Within the village centre is Darndale Belcamp Integrated Childcare Services (known locally as the Jigsaw Centre), one of the largest community childcare centres in Ireland, and an HSE Primary Care Unit, which provides a doctors surgery, baby nurse and community welfare support to the local community.
+No planning permission is applied or approved.

 The main building in the Darndale Belcamp Village Centre is the Bell Building, designed by Michael O'Shea, which is a unique and collective combination of integrated community services operating in and around a multipurpose building.
-The Bell Building provides many services to the local community including adult education, youth training, information and support, older people support services, environmental programmes and administration and job seeking services to the local community.
+The Bell Building provides many services to the local community, including adult education, youth training, information and support, older people support services, environmental programmes and administration and job-seeking services to the local community.

 There is a large traveller community located close to Darndale, by the R139, and in a separate compound, Traveller school facilities.
-This site is mentioned in the song Go, Move, Shift, written by Ewan MacColl and Christy Moore.
+This site is mentioned in the song "Go, Move, Shift", written by Ewan MacColl and Christy Moore.

 Immediately adjacent is the large Clare Hall Shopping Centre (anchored by Tesco Ireland), a Certa petrol station and a Hilton Hotel (the "Dublin Airport Hilton").

-There are also several other amenities in the area including an Odeon Cinema, Leisure Plex, several fast food restaurants, community sports hall, community gym and an industrial estate directly across from the main road into Darndale.
+The area also has several other amenities, including an Odeon Cinema, Leisure Plex, several fast food restaurants, a community sports hall, a community gym and an industrial estate directly across from the main road into Darndale.

 Since around 2004, Darndale has also had a substantial fishing pond located in the local park, built in cooperation with the Eastern Regional Fisheries Board.
 In 2011 this underwent a cleanup operation to remove a large amount of weed which had grown in the pond.